jdmaloney/aws_deep_glacier_bundler/README.md

 	- ** KEY IS NEEDED TO DECRYPT DATA WHEN RESTORING FROM THESE BACKUPS **
 * Run "aws configure" to setup the awscli with your aws accsess key/secret/region definitions
 * Create a MariaDB/MySQL database (named whatever you'd like, just place in the config)
-	- Populate the DB with a single table named "bundle information" that described below:
+	- Populate the DB with a single table named "bundle information" that is described below:

 ```
 MariaDB [aws_backup]> describe bundle_information;